Mohamed Al-Deayea: Early life and club career

 Mohammed al-Deayea was born in Hail into a family passionate about sports.
 He initially started as a handball goalkeeper for al-Tai FC at eight years old but switched to football following a recommendation from the club's junior football coach.
 He joined al-Tai SFC's junior team in 1988, impressing enough to earn a spot on the Saudi junior national team.
 With this team, he triumphed at the FIFA U-16 World Championship in Scotland in 1989.
 He progressed to the youth national team and by 1993, he was playing for the senior Saudi national team.

 Al-Deayea played a pivotal role in the national team's qualification for the 1994 FIFA World Cup in the United States, where he excelled.
 In 1999, al-Hilal SFC acquired him in a high-profile transfer, and he defended their goal until retiring in 2010, capping a twenty-two-year career.
 A testimonial match was organized in 2012 to honor his contributions, featuring a game between Italy's Juventus and al-Hilal SFC.
+Despite his qualifications, Al-Deayea is the joint holder of a negative record: most goals conceded by a goalkeeper in FIFA World Cups, tied with Mexican legend Antonio Carbajal, having conceded 25 goals in 10 matches across the three tournaments in which he played (1994, 1998 and 2002).
+About a third of these came in a single match, in the 2002 tournament, where Germany thrashed an out-of-sorts Saudi team by an 8-0 score.

 Al-Deayea has split his professional career between the clubs Al-Ta'ee and Al-Hilal.
 Originally, he started as a handball player, but was convinced by his club and his older brother Abdullah to become a professional footballer.
 Mohammed was under great pressure of expectations in the beginning of his career because his brother Abdullah was an AFC Asian Cup winner and a highly reputed goalkeeper.